Scalingo/documentation/_posts/integrations/2000-01-01-cloudflare-scalingo-app.md

 ```

 > The `.` (dot) character at the end of `my-app.scalingo.io.` is required, it
-> precises the URL is a fully qualified domain name (fqdn) and not a relative
+> precises the URL is a fully qualified domain name (FQDN) and not a relative
 > domain of the current one. (ie. `my-app.scalingo.io.example.com`)

 ![cloudflare-add-record](http://cdn.scalingo.com/documentation/integrations/cloudflare-create-record-02.png)

 ## Cloudflare as DNS server

-Cloudflare can also be used as simple DNS server to configure how your DNS zone
+Cloudflare can also be used as a simple DNS server to configure how your DNS zone
 is configured.
 In this case requests won't be routed to their infrastructure,
 but it is also not possible to use their features caching or application
 firewalling.
 To use it as DNS server only, change the status of the concerned